-Starting the process as early as possible is crucial for therapy.
-OTCAS requires you to have a minimum of three two reasons.
-First, it can be time consuming to complete evaluations completed, but you are allowed up to five. every section listed above, because many sections Some schools require that at least one evaluation be from require other people (supervisors, advisors, professors, an OT, while other schools do not have this requirement. etc) to complete information about you.
-Second, some OT Other evaluations can be completed by an OTA, boss, schools admit students on a rolling admissions schedule, professor, or any professional reference. meaning that they interview students as applications are To obtain an evaluation with an OT, spend time shadowing received and fill spots until their class is full.
+Starting the process as early as possible is crucial for two reasons.
+First, it can be time consuming to complete every section listed above, because many sections require other people (supervisors, advisors, professors, etc) to complete information about you.
+Second, some OT schools admit students on a rolling admissions schedule, meaning that they interview students as applications are received and fill spots until their class is full.

 Be vigilant and keep track of important dates.
 Every program is different.
-Applications are typically accepted they would be willing to evaluate you and write a letter of approximately one year prior to admissions.
-There are recommendation. a select few programs that start in January, but most You should only ask if you are positive the OT will give you a start in summer or fall-therefore, most schools will have good review.
-Asking them to write about you when you are application deadlines in the fall and hold interviews in not confident they will have positive affirmations can hurt the winter.
-Make sure you meet the deadlines of each your application.
-To ensure a strong evaluation, remain individual school-this information can be found on the proactive and engaged during your observation hours. school's website and/or OTCAS.
-Feel free to ask guestions-howver it is also important to As a tentative timeline, plan to complete all the portions be respectful of the OT's time.
-After all, they are on the job of OTCAS in July and August, then apply and complete and doing you a favor!
+Applications are typically accepted approximately one year prior to admissions.
+There are a select few programs that start in January, but most start in summer or fall-therefore, most schools will have application deadlines in the fall and hold interviews in the winter.
+Make sure you meet the deadlines of each individual school-this information can be found on the school's website and/or OTCAS.

-all supplemental application materials in September Once the OT agrees, log in to your OTCAS profile, and in and October.
-Anything after this is getting close to the the evaluation section you will see a section to upload deadlines set by most OT programs.
-In general, the sooner your evaluator's information and email address.
-That's you complete your application, the better.
-Even if you all you do!
-On their end, they get a few multiple-choice aren't applying to a program that has rolling admissions, questions and a textbox where the can express how getting your applications sent off early allows you to avoid much they enjoyed their time with you and touch on the the stress of deadlines. skills you have that will help you through OT school and as Be vigilant and keep track.
-Every program is different clinician.
-The entire process is confidential, so you won't and there are a select few programs that start January, be able to see what they write, but you will be able to see although most start in Summer or Fall. if/when they complete the process.
+As a tentative timeline, plan to complete all the portions of OTCAS in July and August, then apply and complete all supplemental application materials in September and October.
+Anything after this is getting close to the deadlines set by most OT programs.
+In general, the sooner you complete your application, the better.
+Even if you aren't applying to a program that has rolling admissions, getting your applications sent off early allows you to avoid the stress of deadlines.

+Be vigilant and keep track.
+Every program is different and there are a select few programs that start January, although most start in Summer or Fall.